Community Hub & MilitarySpecific Therapy, Somerset

 Our Story

-Got Your Six UK CIC have been providing a trauma-informed military specific counselling and psychotherapy service for almost two years based out of The Veterans Hub in Weymouth, with referrals coming in weekly from statutory and charitable organisations, such as Always A Rifleman Programme, DMWS, local GPs and more.
+Got Your Six UK CIC have been providing a trauma-informed military specific counselling and psychotherapy service for almost 4 years, with referrals coming in frequently from statutory and charitable organisations, such as Always A Rifleman Programme, DMWS, Op Nova, local GPs, welfare units, med centres and more.

-With a lack of support for the military community identified in south Somerset and north Dorset, and an increase in demand for our services, a decision was made to expand the support available to our military community into a wider area and so Got Your Six UK became a registered CIC in Aug 2023.
+With a lack of support for the military community identified in south Somerset and north Dorset, and an increase in demand for our services, a decision was made to expand the support available to our military community so Got Your Six UK became a registered CIC in Aug 2023.

 Got Your Six UK also now has a team of serving and veteran Peer Support Mentors who provide informal buddy-to-buddy style support for those in need of a chat and assistance with signposting to the appropriate services.